-- Bereavement counseling or services (including volunteers or clergy), family counseling or training services, marriage counseling or training services, and community-based services. - Education or educational therapy other than covered lactation consultant services or education for selfmanagement of diabetes. - Learning and educational services and treatments including, but not limited to, non-drug therapy for high blood pressure control, exercise modalities for the treatment of obesity, nutritional instruction for the control of gastrointestinal conditions, reading programs for dyslexia, or Applied Behavior Analysis services, for any medical, mental health, or substance abuse condition.
+- Bereavement counseling or services. - Family or marriage counseling or services.

+- Community-based services or services of volunteers or clergy. - Education or educational therapy other than covered lactation consultant services, education for self-management of diabetes, or nutrition education. - Learning and educational services and treatments including, but not limited to, non-drug therapy for high blood pressure control, exercise modalities for weight reduction, nutritional instruction for the control of gastrointestinal conditions, or reading programs for dyslexia for any medical, mental health, or substance abuse condition.